 “I am from Pájara and I still live in Pájara.
 I am a Majorera: born and raised in Fuerteventura”.
 María Hernández represents the core essence of the island and embodies its traditions and craftsmanship with her basket weaving; a tradicional Canarian craftsmanship that she brought into modern times.
 Maria learned basket weaving through her family, maintaining the knowledge and technique of a craft that is pure art.
 She has become a strong defender of the tradition and does it with joy and delight.
-Her products however, are “adapted to modern times” as part of her secret is to use her knowledge and apply it to current costumers needs.
+However, her products, are “adapted to modern times” as part of her secret to use her knowledge and apply it to current costumers needs.
 She continous to make traditional products using palm as the principle material and at the same time, is very talented in finding new ways on how to manufacture this material.

 Well, I was born into a family of artisans: I watched my grandmother and father do it.
 By the age of 15 I started weaving a thing or two.
 To be honest, I started doing it to make money but what I earned was just a small help.
 It was like that for a few years.
 I went to a market here and there, in Antigua, Fuerteventura, or in Gran Canaria.